anonymint/anonymint.github.com/_posts/technical/2015-05-07-Siege-In-5-Minutes.md

 **Throughput** is the average number of bytes transferred every second from the server to all the simulated users.

-**8Concurrency** is average number of simultaneous connections, a number which rises as server performance decreases.
+**Concurrency** is average number of simultaneous connections, a number which rises as server performance decreases.

 **Failed transaction** is a number of times the server returned a code less than 400, redirects are considered successful.